forem/forem/docs/frontend/liquid-tags.md

 Here is an example of a good Liquid Tag pull request... https://github.com/thepracticaldev/dev.to/pull/3801

-### Restricting liquid tags by role
+### Restricting liquid tags by roles

 To only allow users with specific roles to use a liquid tag you need to define a `VALID_ROLES` constant on the liquid tag itself.
-It needs to be an Array of valid roles.
-For [single admin resource roles](/internal), it needs to be an Array with the role and the resource.
+It needs to be an `Array` of valid roles.
+For [single admin resource roles](/internal), it needs to be an `Array` with the role and the resource.
 Here's an example:

 ```ruby
 class NewLiquidTag < LiquidTagBase